xa4ax2000/vendomatic/README.md

     <h6>Setting up Maven</h6>
     <ol>
         <li>
-            Install Maven from the link above; if it is an installer, follow through the installation instructions to install Maven to your box.
+            Install Maven from the link above.
+Install the bin version not the src!
         </li>
         <li>
-            Make sure maven bin directory is listed in your environmental variables (Path) and MVN_HOME is correctly set.
+            Follow the tutorial in this link for assistance: <a href="https://crunchify.com/how-to-setupinstall-maven-classpath-variable-on-windows-7/">https://crunchify.com/how-to-setupinstall-maven-classpath-variable-on-windows-7/</a>
         </li>
         <li>
             If installed correctly, you should be able to check the version on a terminal via the following command: